modula3/cm3/m3-sys/m3cc/gcc/gcc/config/pa/pa.md

-;; The definition of this insn does not really explain what it does, ;; but it should suffice that anything generated as this insn will be ;; recognized as a movstrsi operation, and that it will not successfully ;; combine with anything.
+;; The definition of this insn does not really explain what it does, ;; but it should suffice that anything generated as this insn will be ;; recognized as a movmemsi operation, and that it will not successfully ;; combine with anything.
-(define_expand "movstrsi"
+(define_expand "movmemsi"
   [(parallel [(set (match_operand:BLK 0 "" "")
 		   (match_operand:BLK 1 "" ""))
 	      (clobber (match_dup 4))